 j.
-Relic hunting and the use of metal detectors is prohibited by law on the installation.
-Field training exercises, construction, digging, bulldozing, clearing or grubbing activities must avoid archeological sites.
+Relic hunting and the use of recreational metal detectors is prohibited by law on the installation.
+Field training exercises, construction, digging, bulldozing, clearing, or grubbing activities must avoid archeological sites.
 Accidental discoveries of suspected historic artifacts, human remains, unmarked graves, or other archeological features will be reported to Range Operations immediately.
 The site must be secured, and training is prohibited until clearance is given by BEM and the RMA to continue.

 k.
 Mounted, equipment, and/or bivouac training is prohibited in any area marked as a Scientific Research Area delineated by yellow signs.
-Unit will contact Range Operations if their training requires access to Scientific Research Areas.
+The unit will contact Range Operations if their training requires access to Scientific Research Areas.

 l.
-Mounted cross country training is prohibited in TA A-15 (FTIG former landfill) and within 25 meters of any stream, drainage swale, wetlands, or sedimentation control structure.
+Mounted cross-country training is prohibited in TA A-15 (FTIG former landfill) and within 25 meters of any stream, drainage swale, wetlands, or sedimentation control structure.

 m.
-Vehicles are authorized to travel on established/maintained trails.
-Unauthorized training will be reported to the government agency that has jurisdiction.
+Unauthorized vehicle maneuver training will be reported to the government agency that has jurisdiction.